claydotio/clay-mobile/specs/game-discovery.md

 For this stage we're looking at 20k DAU and likely no more than 200-250 concurrent (in-line with top 40 metric)

-#### METRICS TO TRACK
+### METRICS TO TRACK
 It's difficult to define what we want these metrics to be without the app already existing.
-We can use these to A/B test and improve phase 1 of the app in those areas
+We can use these to A/B test and improve phase 1 of the app in those areas.

+In order of importance:
   - Repeat visitors
+  - Average game session length (lets us know if our popular games/eventually recommended games are good picks)
+  - Game bounce rate (same reason as above)
   - Number of games played per session
-  - Total number of sessions (important for climbing to #1 spot)
-  - Average time spent per game (lets us know if our popular games/eventually recommended games are good picks)

-All can be achieved in Google Analytics
+### A/B TESTS
+We'll run tests as follows:

+#### Test #1
+Test combinations of the following features:
+  - Feature 3.
+Ability to view more games through scrolling (infinite pagination)
+  - Feature 4.
+Ability to filter games by category
+  - Feature 5.
+Ability to sort by popularity (default) and date

+Tests consist of
+  - `3`, `3, 4`, `3, 4, 5`, `4`, `4, 5`, `5`
+  - Conversion primary metrics
+    - Repeat visitors, bounce rate of games, game session length, number of games played per session

+#### Test #2 (once Test #1 is compelete)
+  - Feature 1.
+Populated list of games
+    - A-?: Supply different algorithms for which games to display
+    - Conversion primary metrics
+      - Repeat visitors, bounce rate of games, game session length, number of games played per session

+#### Test #3 (after we implement external game sharing)
+  - Feature 2.
+Ability to access a game by tapping on the promotional image
+    - A: Load game after tapping on promotional image
+    - B: Load game info page after tapping on promotional image
+    - Conversion primary metrics
+      - Repeat visitors, hares per session, bounce rate of games, game session length, number of games played per session

 ### WHAT SUCCESS LOOKS LIKE
 We want this version of the app to consistently stay in the **top 30** on Kik.
 To do so, we'll have to drive a